fionc/lecture-13-practice/README.md

 # lecture-13-practice

 My *favorite* candy is Snickers!
-I also like:
+My second favorite is red vines I also like:

 - Skittles
 - M&M's